mattrips/scratchPad/ProtocolConformance 200703.md

 ## 1.1 Creation of a Conformance

-A conformance is created in response to a named concrete type being declared to conform to a protocol.[^1]  That declaration may occur in one of two ways.
+A conformance is not declared.
+It is created in response to a named concrete type being declared to conform to a protocol.[^2]

+That declaration may occur in one of two ways.
 For a non-generic concrete type, that declaration occurs in single step, with an express statement of the conformance in the declaration or an extension of the type.

 >*type-identifier → [type-name](https://docs.swift.org/swift-book/ReferenceManual/Types.html#grammar_type-name)  [generic-argument-clause](https://docs.swift.org/swift-book/ReferenceManual/GenericParametersAndArguments.html#grammar_generic-argument-clause) generic-where-clause<sub>opt</sub>*
 >